Zokhoi/ArcBtnBox/README.md

 # Zok's ArcBtnBox
-This is a handwired 5/3 button arcade button controller that I made out of a random plastic box.
+This is a handwired 5 (or 3) button arcade button controller that I made out of a random plastic box.

-The internal dimensions of the box is about 80mm D x 110mm W x 33mm H.
+The internal dimensions of the box are about 80mm D x 110mm W x 33mm H.

 The controller was designed to use 5 buttons, but I only had 3 24mm buttons on hand, so it is what it is for now.